 Symbicort is a red combination preventer inhaler which contains two medications in powder form.
 It’s helpful for patients with asthma to help them manage their day-to-day symptoms.

-Each time you take you use Symbicort correctly, you’re receiving a dose of the active ingredients, budesonide (a steroid medication) and formoterol fumarate dihydrate (which helps to open the airways).
+Each time you use Symbicort correctly, you receive a dose of the active ingredients, budesonide (a steroid medication) and formoterol fumarate dihydrate (which helps to open the airways).